Monday0328/FMIR/README.md

 A multi-scale pyramid structure that estimates deformation fields from coarse to fine scales, effectively handling large displacements by progressively reconstructing the field.

 ---

+## 🛠 Pretrained models

+Please download the pretrained weights for [DINOv3](https://github.com/facebookresearch/dinov3?tab=readme-ov-file) and [SAM](https://github.com/facebookresearch/segment-anything)  from their official repositories and place the downloaded files into the ./weights directory.

 ## 🚀 Usage